TasniaSanta/Resturant_project/README.md

 For me, points 6 and 7 are integrated.
 I have used GitHub action for the build and Continuous Integration/Continuous Deployment.
 As my project is in Python, hence I have used GitHub action.it is possible to use build management systems such as Ant, Maven, and Gradle for Python projects, although they are more commonly associated with Java projects.
 While these tools are primarily designed for managing Java projects and dependencies, they can be adapted to work with Python projects with some additional configuration.so I decided to work with GitHub Action.

-**Build:** The pipeline builds our project, compiling source code, bundling assets, and generating artifacts for deployment.
+**Build:** The pipeline builds the project, compiling source code, bundling assets, and generating artifacts for deployment.
 [Build](https://github.com/TasniaSanta/Resturant_project/blob/main/photo/build.png)

 **Test:** Unit tests and integration tests are executed to ensure the quality and reliability of the codebase.
-Any failures during testing will halt the pipeline.
+When I was getting error messages during testing, the pipeline got halted.
 After putting in a lot of effort and trying multiple times, I finally succeeded in passing this test.
 It took quite a bit of time and determination, but I didn't give up, and in the end, I was able to achieve my goal.[Test](https://github.com/TasniaSanta/Resturant_project/actions/runs/8474537710/job/23221096526)

-GitHub Actions is a powerful automation tool provided by GitHub that enables Continuous Integration (CI) and Continuous Deployment (CD) pipelines directly within your GitHub repository
-I define my CI/CD pipeline using a YAML-based configuration file called a workflow file.
+GitHub Actions lets us set up Continuous Integration (CI) and Continuous Deployment (CD) pipelines directly within your GitHub repository.I define my CI/CD pipeline using a YAML-based configuration file called a workflow file.
 This file resides in the .github/workflows directory of my GitHub repository.[.yml](https://github.com/TasniaSanta/Resturant_project/blob/main/.github/workflows/python-app.yml)file

 # 8. UnitTest